Chapter 5 - Playing the Game

 • MENTAL - Gained from success(es) on rolls made using PERCEPTION or INTELLECT.

-• CHARM - Gained from success(es) on rolls made using APPEARANCE or PERSONALITY.
+• SOCIAL - Gained from success(es) on rolls made using APPEARANCE or PERSONALITY.

-• MYSTICAL(MANA) - Gained from success(es) on rolls made using MANA.
+• MYSTICAL - Gained from success(es) on rolls made using MANA.

 Table 5-5, Attribute and Aptitude cost by Difficulty